mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/ec2.md

 - Root volume: must be EBS, encrypted, not instance store.
 And it must be large enough
 - Hibernate is available for on-demand and reserved instances
 - An instance can not hibernate for more than 60 days

+## EC2 Nitro

+- Next generation of EC2 instances with new virtualization technology
+- Better performance through
+    - Better networking options like enhanced networking, HPC, IPv6
+    - Higher Speed EBS (up to 64,000 EBS IOPS vs 32,000 for non-nitro instances)
+    - Better security
+    - Available for virtualized and bare metal instances

+## EC2 CPU Options

+- EC2 instances come with a combination of RAM and vCPU but they can be customized during instance lunch
+- **# of CPU cores:** you can decrease it (helpful if you need high RAM and low number of CPU) – to decrease licensing costs
+- **# of threads per core:** disable multithreading to have 1 thread per CPU – helpful for high performance computing (HPC) workloads

+## EC2 Capacity Reservations

+- Capacity Reservations ensure you have EC2 Capacity when needed without the 1 or 3 year commitment
+- You can have manual or planned end-date for the reservation
+- Capacity access is immediate, you get billed as soon as it starts
+- Configuration available:
+    - Availability Zone in which to reserve the capacity (only one AZ)
+    - Number of instances for which to reserve capacity
+    - Instance attributes including instancetype, tenancy, and platform/OS
+- Combined with Reserved Instances and Savings Plans can do cost saving

 ## EC2 for Solution Architects